cycfi/elements/docs/layout.md

 > :point_right: `share` turns an element object into an `element_ptr` held by
 > the `std::vector<element_ptr>` in `htile_composite`.

+`htile_composite` is itself also an `element` and while it has `std::vector`'s interface, it can also be `share`d like any element, which allows you to build complex hierarchical structures.

 -------------------------------------------------------------------------------

 ### Vertical Grids